 “They become researchers, scientists, and professors, and their in-depth understanding has an impact on future directions for their disciplines,” Dr. Bao says.

 Having a career that is built on your passion can set you up for a lifelong career that feels less like work, more like fun, and sets you up for continued success.

-“When you do what you love, you will be great at it, and when you are great at something your career path will naturally unfold for you,” says Dr. Barbara Zorn-Arnold, a faculty member in at UAGC.
+“When you do what you love, you will be great at it, and when you are great at something your career path will naturally unfold for you,” says Dr. Barbara Zorn, a faculty member at UAGC.

 The Benefits of Differing Your Degrees

-When it comes to determining a direction for your master’s degree, you should consider the ways in which it will broaden and deepen your approach to problem-solving, Dr. Zorn-Arnold explains.
+When it comes to determining a direction for your master’s degree, you should consider the ways in which it will broaden and deepen your approach to problem-solving, Dr. Zorn explains.